FX Intervention and Domestic Credit: Evidence from High-Frequency Micro Data

 Date Written: March 18, 2019

-We employ a rarely available high-frequency micro dataset to study the impact of foreign exchange intervention on domestic credit growth.
-We find that sterilised purchases of dollars by the central bank dampens the flow of new domestic corporate loans in Colombia.
-Slowing the pace of currency appreciation plays a key role in dampening credit expansion.
-Our analysis sheds light on the role of FX intervention as part of the financial stability-oriented policy response to credit booms associated with capital inflow surges.
+We employ a unique central bank dataset of foreign exchange operations to study the impact of FX intervention on domestic credit.
+Using loan-level data in the credit registry, we find that sterilized purchases of dollars by the central bank dampen the flow of new domestic corporate loans.
+The impact is particularly strong for borrowers with larger currency mismatches and for banks with thinner capital buffers.
+Our analysis sheds light on the role of FX intervention as part of the macroprudential toolkit during credit booms associated with episodes of capital inflow surges.

 Keywords: FX Intervention, Credit Registry, Emerging Markets, Financial Channel of Exchange Rates